Kelldotbtc/olorin-solana-spl-token-sniper-bot/README.md

 Quick Start Instructions

+- Download and Unzip all files.
+- Unzip _internal.zip and all libraries using winrar - all unzipped files should be in located inside the _internal directory when finished.
+The only file that should be outside of the _internal directory should be Olorin_GUI.exe.
+- Run Olorin_GUI.exe
 - Create a new wallet (Backpack Recommended)
 - Fund the new wallet with some SOL
 - Copy the private key and paste it into the Wallet Private Key Field in Olorin using ctl+c/ctrl+v.